 9. Canva for kids

 Does your child love art, painting, and drawing?
-This project allows students to create beautiful digital cards, posters, slides or videos for their school projects using Canva - a powerful graphic design platform with a user-friendly interface.
-Did we mention the Canva is free?
-This exciting online live course explores examples of great graphic design and visual storytelling.
+This Canva class empowers students to create beautiful digital cards, posters, slides or videos for their school projects using Canva - a powerful graphic design platform with a user-friendly interface.

 10. Book club for kids